Elgg/Elgg/docs/contribute/code.rst

 Deprecating APIs
 ================

 Occasionally, functions and classes must be deprecated in favor of newer replacements.
 Since 3rd party plugin authors rely on a consistent API, backward compatibility must be maintained, but will not be maintained indefinitely as plugin authors are expected to properly update their plugins.
 In order to maintain backward compatibility, deprecated APIs will follow these guidelines:

-* 	Incompatible API changes cannot occur between bugfix versions (1.6.0 - 1.6.1).

-* 	API changes between minor versions (1.6 - 1.7) must maintain backward
-	compatibility for at least 2 minor versions.
-(1.7 and 1.8.
-See procedures, below.)

-* 	Bugfixes that change the API cannot be included in bugfix versions.

-* 	API changes between major versions (1.0 - 2.0) can occur without regard to backward compatibility.

-The procedure for deprecating an API is as follows:

 * The first minor version (1.7) with a deprecated API must include a wrapper function/class (or otherwise appropriate means) to maintain backward compatibility, including any bugs in the original function/class.
-	This compatibility layer uses elgg_deprecated_notice('...', 1.7) to log that the function is deprecated.
+  This compatibility layer uses ``elgg_deprecated_notice('...', '1.7')``
+  to log that the function is deprecated.

-* 	The second minor version (1.8) maintains the backward compatibility layer, but elgg_deprecated_notice() will produce a visible warning.
+* The following minor versions (1.8+) maintain the backward compatibility layer, but ``elgg_deprecated_notice()`` will produce a visible warning.

-* 	The third minor version (1.9) removes the compatibility layer.
+* The next major revision (2.0) removes the compatibility layer.
   Any use of the deprecated API should be corrected before this.

-The general timeline for two minor releases is 8 to 12 months.